zxixia/jekyll-xixia/_posts/2017-09-15-ascii-art-and-text.markdown

 categories: Programmer
 tags: Other
 author: Xixia
-description: 2 sites, one help to generate ASCII texts for you, another have lots of ASCII pics。
+description: 2 sites, one help to generate ASCII texts for you, another have lots of ASCII pics.
 ---

 ###  1，ASCII Generator